dysphie/nmrih-item-sharing/README.md

 ![image](https://user-images.githubusercontent.com/11559683/152640384-70ce6cff-04b4-43ee-b8ed-4337e5d50b28.png)

 This was originally part of the [Team Healing plugin](https://github.com/dysphie/nmrih-team-healing).
+### But the game recently added this, what's the difference?

+- More lenient search radius, doesn't require being exactly on target.
+- The item is transferred instantly and doesn't fail if the target moves too far.
+- Support for items other than medical.

 ## Installation
 - Ensure you have [Sourcemod 1.11](https://wiki.alliedmods.net/Installing_sourcemod) or higher installed